The Ultimate Guide To Creating A Digital Design Portfolio

 It is essential to select the right platform before starting to work on your portfolio.
 It is advisable to choose the ones that are easy and user-friendly.
 There are hundreds of platforms online that let you socialize and share your designs.

-Daniel Mountford, a creative designer and talented photographer stuns his followers with his double exposure works.
-He makes them all in-camera but adding some bits of post-production to give it a filter effect.
-His artworks are not just prominent for his double exposure, but also his motion designs and unique illustrations.
+Daniel Mountford, a creative designer, and talented photographer stun his followers with his double-exposure works.
+He makes them all in-camera but adds some bits of post-production to give it a filter effect.
+His artworks are not just prominent for his double exposure, but also for his motion designs and unique illustrations.

 Yurko Gutsulyak is a Ukrainian graphic designer from Kyiv.
 He has been in the design industry since 2000.
 He owns the Gutsulyak.Studio in Kyiv, which has got him laurels.
 One of his great works includes the curation of the Cyrillic font that turned heads.
 He also worked on Kozel beer (limited edition tin), which grabbed many beer lovers’ attention.

 Another popular social media network for designers and artists is Dribbble.
 You can find some of the most talented designers who could be great inspirations to start your portfolio.
 Dribbble has an invite-only membership system that helps you maintain a high level of quality.